CarlosHPlata/notes-vault/Coding/tmux/windows.md

 - Go to new window by pressing `<leader>n`
 - rename a window by using `<leader>,`

-if you have installled catpuccin theme the windows will be presented at the top
+if you have installled catpuccin theme the windows will be presented at the top and you can click on them.

 # 📦 Resources
 ---